GAZ-2332 CityVan

 The GAZ-2332 / GAZ CityVan (russ. ГАЗ-2332) was a light van developed by the Russian automaker GAZ and presented as a prototype at an apparently advanced stage of development in 2006.

+Overview

 The van was shown with seating for two and a load area capable of carrying between 500 and 1,000 kg.
 It was powered by a 2492cc Chrysler petrol/gasoline engine producing a claimed maximum output of 137 PS, using the same block as that fitted in the more powerful versions of the Volga Siber passenger car.

+Production

 As well as the delivery van, the manufacturer intended to offer a passenger carrying version with seating for five.
 In 2006 it was foreseen that volume production would start in 2007, but a year later the company's finances had become more stretched and the GAZ CityVan has not entered production.